Israel admits 2007 Syrian 'nuclear reactor' strike for first time

 Beyond that, Netanyahu has warned that Israel will "never let Iran develop nuclear weapons."

-Eisenkot spoke of the "message" of the 2007 strike, while making reference to a 1981 Israeli raid against a nuclear reactor in Iraq.
+Eisenkot spoke of the "message" of the 2007 strike, while also making reference to a 1981 Israeli raid against a nuclear reactor in Saddam Hussein's Iraq.

 "The message from the 2007 reactor attack was that Israel won't accept the construction of abilities that could constitute an existential threat to the state of Israel," he said in the video.